-The Reduce Your Use campaign for Winter 2023/2024 (October - March) is currently underway with Clare County Council confirming their participation.
+The Reduce Your Use campaign for Winter is currently underway with Clare County Council confirming their participation.

-The Reduce Your Use campaign supports public bodies to encourage its staff to cut energy waste over the winter months and implement operational actions that reduce energy cinsumption with tips that can be used in both the workplace and in the home.
+The Reduce Your Use campaign supports public bodies to encourage its staff to cut energy waste over the winter months and implement operational actions that reduce energy consumption with tips that can be used in both the workplace and in the home.

 Energy Awareness Tip #10: